Harvey Washington Walter: Career

-Walter moved to Holly Springs, Mississippi, where he practised the Law.
-He also served as the President of the Mississippi Central Railroad.
+Walter moved to Holly Springs, Mississippi, where he practiced law.
+He also served as the president of the Mississippi Central Railroad.

 During the Civil War, Colonel Walter served as a Judge Advocate under General Bragg in the Confederate States Army.
 However, he was staunchly opposed to secession, and he invited Union General Ulysses Grant and his wife, Julia Grant, to stay in his house for the duration of the war.
-When Confederate General Earl Van Dorn liberated Holly Springs, Walter forbid him to enter the house until Julia Grant has gone out.
+According to Walter, when Confederate General Earl Van Dorn retook Holly Springs, Walter forbid him to enter the house until Julia Grant has gone out.
 To thank him, the Union Army did not ransack the house.
 Julia Dent Grant's version of this story, as published in her memoirs, differs slightly.
-She wrote that she had actually left Holly Springs and was en route to join her husband when the Confederate soldiers took over the town.
+She wrote that she had actually left Holly Springs and was enroute to join her husband when the Confederate soldiers took over the town.
 She goes on to say that Van Dorn's men wanted to take her belongings, but were refused access to the Walter's house, but they did burn her coach and take the horses.
-Van Dorn's intention was not to liberate the town but to destroy materiel that may have been of benefit to the Union troops and then withdraw.
+Van Dorn's intention was not to occupy the town but to destroy materiel that may have been of benefit to the Union troops and then withdraw.